Home > Gastronomic Cycling from Parma to Bologna

 Arrive in Parma at your leisure—the cycling doesn’t start until tomorrow so you have the whole day to explore this small, but refined city.

 Take a stroll through the city center and admire the countless artistic and architectural masterpieces, or enjoy a tranquil afternoon in one of the city’s sprawling parks

 Today, you will say goodbye to the city of Parma, but thankfully not to its gastronomic delights!
 On your way to Reggio Emilia, you’ll be cycling through the precise area where Parmigiano cheese and Parma ham are made, the latter whose delicate flavor is truly a product of the region.
-If you opt for the longer route option, the Prosciutto Museum in Langhirano is the perfect place to get familiar with this ham’s history—and its fragrant taste.
+Riding between the hills and the River Po, you will pass through spectacular countryside and villages, some of which have wellpreserved medieval castles such as Montechiarugolo or Montecchio.

 You’ll cycle through the countryside of the Po Valley today, where you can find the Lambrusco di Santa Crocevineyards and sip its wine (a light, fruity red).
 It’s just the thing to keep you going until your next must-stop: Carpi, a Renaissance jewel with a rich artistic heritage and the third-largest city square in Italy.

 From Carpi, it’s just 18 kilometers (11 miles) more pedaling until you wheel into Modena.
 The historic centre is the real star of the city, containing not one, but three UNESCO World Heritage sites: the Romanesque Cathedral, its Ghirlandina Tower, and the Piazza Grande where they stand.
 You’ll want to park your bikes so you can gaze appropriately in awe!

 Tonight, you’ll dine in a local trattoria.
 Be sure to try the traditional “Gnocco e Tigella”—dumplings and round bread typically served (or stuffed) with ham—best paired, of course, with a heady red.